janekx21/BrickIt/README.md

 - navigation
 	- ability to focus on buttons in menu (like with controller)
 	- save chapter selection position like with levels
+- editor
+	- combine default and brick brush, so you can draw normally with brick brush

 ## Sprint Board